Your Recovery Team for Traumatic Brain Injury

 This professional helps you learn to handle your day-to-day activities after a TBI.
 For example, you might have trouble doing tasks you need to do at work or at home.
 Your occupational therapist will help you find ways to adjust to any changes caused by the TBI.

-Emotional problems like anxiety, depression, mood swings, and irritability are common after a TBI.
+Emotional problems such as anxiety, depression, mood swings, and irritability are common after a TBI.
 Your psychologist can help.
 Psychologists may do testing to find out how much your TBI is affecting the way you think and feel.
 Psychologists also do counseling, or talk therapy, to help you deal with the emotional effects caused by TBI.

 A TBI can cause slowed thinking, called cognitive dysfunction.
 This may result in memory loss, and trouble concentrating and organizing.
 This person can do tests to find out where you need help.
 He or she can teach you ways to improve memory, concentration, and organization.

 Memory loss is not uncommon after a TBI.
 This can make it hard to find the right words or to put words together the right way.
 A speech pathologist can help you with speech and language problems.
 This professional may also be able to help you with memory issues or problems with attention or organization.
+A speech therapist can also help you improve your eating and swallowing, which can also be affected after a TBI.

 A TBI can change your brain in ways that may make it hard to go back to your old job and hard to find a new job.
 This counselor can help you find work and may provide special support as you adjust to a new job.